jupyter-book/thebe/apps/docs-core/quickstart-binder.md

 This will:

 - Load the javascript bundle for the latest Release Candidate version of `thebe`.
-- Load the styles for the same version, including the styles you'll need for rendering Juptyer outputs and ipywidgets properly.
+- Load the styles for the same version, including the styles you'll need for rendering Jupyter outputs and ipywidgets properly.

 ## Configure `thebe` to work with binder